 - Any long-term pressure on the radial nerve, including swelling of adjacent bodily tissues

 Keep in mind that the radial nerve roots comprise just one part of the complex brachial plexus arrangement of nerve fibers that travel through the arm and hand.
 Two other parts of the brachial plexus that are often damaged include the median nerve roots (associated with carpel tunnel syndrome) and the ulnar nerve roots (associated with the “funny bone”).
-If you think you might be suffering from a problem involving a nerve root, contact your primary care physician.
-He or she may start you on a regimen of non-invasive, conservative treatments, such as pain medication, heat therapy, cold therapy, arm/hand braces, or massage.
+If you think you might have a problem involving a nerve root, contact your primary care physician.
+He or she may start you on a regimen of non-invasive, conservative treatments, such as pain medication, heat therapy, cold therapy, arm/hand braces or massage.
 While many patients will find relief from these methods, others will need to seek more progressive treatment options.

-If your shoulder, arm, and hand nerve dysfunction is originating in the cervical spine and you are considering spinal surgery, contact Laser Spine Institute.
-We’d like to tell you about our minimally invasive, endoscopic procedures that have helped tens of thousands of people rediscover lives without pain.
+If your shoulder, arm and hand nerve dysfunction is originating in the cervical spine and you are considering spinal surgery, contact Laser Spine Institute.
+We’d like to tell you about our minimally invasive procedures that have helped tens of thousands of people find relief from pain.
 We also can provide you with a free review of your CT scan or MRI to determine your eligibility for one of our outpatient procedures.